IBM/aspera-cli/README.md

 $ ascli cos node upload 'faux:///sample1G?1g'
 ```

-Note: we generate a dummy file `sample1G` if size 2GB using the `faux` PVCL (man ascp and section above), but you can of course send a real file by specifying a real file instead.
+Note: we generate a dummy file `sample1G` of size 2GB using the `faux` PVCL (man ascp and section above), but you can of course send a real file by specifying a real file instead.

 # Plugin: IBM Aspera Sync